 Choosing The Right Sunscreen For Your Babies & Kids

-Ahhh, good old vitamin D. Spring and Summer are upon us -- which means we finally get some time outdoors!
-I missed the sun this past winter (when I was crazy busy with twin newborns).
+Ahhh, good old vitamin D. Summer is upon us -- which means we finally get some time outdoors!
 Here in Texas, half of the year we live in a roaster oven where any source of running water is like a mirage.
 In case you didn't know, Texas can experience triple digit temperatures and only 2 seasons: summer and winter.
 That said, picking the right sunscreen for our kids is a crucial choice to make (and honestly, it is no matter where you live).
 We can't just blindly pick one that looks pretty and cute at the grocery store.
 If you don’t know what the important things are to look for and which ingredients to avoid, then PLEASE phone a friend (that’s me!).

 Before we talk about specific brands of kids' sunscreens, I wanted to share a few of the American Academy of Pediatrics’ (AAP) key sun safety tips to keep in mind when taking your babies/kids outside.
 Remember, skin cancer is not cool.

 Babies <6 months

 Keep out of direct sunlight as much as possible (but especially between 10AM-4PM) as they don’t have much melanin yet

 Cover arms and legs with lightweight clothes, use hats with brims to shade face, eyes, neck, and ears

 Avoid sunscreen if you can (as their skin is likely too sensitive).
 As a last resort, if you can’t avoid direct sunlight, then it’s okay to use small amount of sunscreen to uncovered areas like face and hands with SPF 15-50).
 But, first apply to small test area (such as inside of baby’s wrist) to ensure no reactions/rashes develop.
 Remember it takes 30 minutes to become effective.